NancyMary0401/bug-tracker/README.md

 ### Role-Based Filtering
 - **Manager**: Sees trends for all tasks in the system.
 - **Developer**: Sees trends only for tasks assigned to them.

-### Data Requirements
-- The component expects a `tasks` array, a `role` string, and a `username` string as props.
-- Each task should have at least the following fields: `createdAt` (or `created_at`), `status`, `assignee`, and `lastUpdated` (or `updatedAt`/`updated_at`).

-### Chart Features
-- Responsive and mobile-friendly
-- Interactive tooltips and legend
-- Color-coded lines for each task status

-### No Data State
-If there are no tasks, the component displays a friendly message prompting users to create tasks to see trends.

-You can find the implementation in `src/components/dashboard/TaskTrendLine.js`.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements

-- Icons from Heroicons
-- UI inspiration from modern issue trackers like Jira and Linear